Introduction to Nursing Profession and Health Care [60 hours]

 This module provides learners with an introductory overview of psychology and sociology for nurses.
 Basic psychological and sociological concepts/theories are presented and related to the nursing setting, priming and bolstering learners’ ability to identify and make sense of relevant psychosocial issues in healthcare.

 This module examines the principles that govern homeostasis in the body.
 The basic structure of the body, from the simple level of atoms and chemicals to the more complex level of tissues, organs and systems will be described.
 The dependence of the functions on the structural complexity at each level will be emphasized.
 Body systems covered include the skeletal, integumentary, muscular, digestive and reproductive systems.
 The structure of microorganisms such as bacteria and viruses will be described to comprehend the prevention of communicable diseases.

 Nursing Laboratory 1A [75 hours]

 This module provides learners with opportunities to develop nursing skills, integrate critical thinking in the planning and care of patient who needs help in activities of living.

 This module provides opportunities for learners to integrate theory and practice in a variety of clinical settings, working with the community and people experiencing alterations in health status.

-Module 17: Nursing Practicum 1B [280hrs]
+Nursing Practicum 1B [160 hours]

 This module provides opportunities for learners to integrate the theory and skills of health promotion, disease prevention and rehabilitation in a variety of clinical settings.
-It also provides opportunities for learners to develop skills in nursing assessment and management of adults with altered cardiovascular, respiratory, endocrine, blood functions, reproductive and communicable diseases.
+It also provides opportunities for learners to develop skills in nursing assessment and management of adults with altered cardiovascular, respiratory, endocrine, blood functions and communicable diseases.